wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 2.02 =
+* Fix: For **IPTC/EXIF and Custom Field mapping**, custom field names with mixed case, spaces and punctuation characters are now properly handled.
+Custom field names with HTML reserved characters such as quotes and angle brackerts are properly escaped for display purposes.
+* Fix: For the Media/Assistant submenu table, column headers containing HTML reserved characters are now properly escaped for display purposes.

 = 2.01 =
 * New: For **IPTC/EXIF mapping of taxonomy terms, significant performance improvements.** Explicit handling of special cases and new caching code for "map all" processing eliminates unnecessary database queries.
 * New: For the Media/Assistant submenu, the **"where-used" displays have improved**.
 The post status (Draft, Pending, Future) is now included (it is also included in the "Parent Info" meta box on the Media/Edit Media screen).
 The parent post/page is moved to the top of the references list.
 The "Inserted in" file name is no longer displayed for the "base" option to save space.